Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/FOV QC.md

 ![image](https://github.com/Nanostring-Biostats/CosMx-Analysis-Scratch-Space/assets/4357938/76c95e5d-9bef-4bea-9571-84b37cf9b988)

-On the left, we plot expression of a single barcode bit impacted by FOV effects.
+On the left, we plot expression of a single barcode bit (c12B = reporter cycle 12, color Blue) impacted by FOV effects.
 FOV 19 has almost entirely lost expression of the genes from this barcode bit, and FOV 16 looks as though it could be losing some expression.